noi-techpark/opendatahub-website/README.md

 To add an event box in the Event section of the website you have to add an .md file in the /src/content/events folder.
-The .md file should contain the following information: t
+The .md file should contain the following information:
-itle: "Title of the event"
+title: "Title of the event"
 img: "/img/events/eventImage.jpg"
 img_alt: "event"
 day: "yyyy-mm-dd"